sepiariver/cssSweet/core/components/csssweet/docs/readme.txt

 As of version 4, the dedicated "dev mode" properties have been removed, and the `dev_mode` Plugin property is a textfield rather than boolean.
 By entering a (string) namespace, the plugin will use the properties prefixed with `{$namespace}_`, allowing you to process a different set of Chunks, output to a different file, or override any Plugin property.

 This allows for multiple workflows and output files.
 You can use it to build [moderately-sized bundles of assets for performance](https://medium.com/@asyncmax/the-right-way-to-bundle-your-assets-for-faster-sites-over-http-2-437c37efe3ff) or build a different output file for different Contexts.

+### Snippets

+cssSweet installs with a suite of utility Snippets to manipulate style declarations.
+See the files in the [Snippets folder](https://github.com/sepiariver/cssSweet/tree/master/core/components/csssweet/elements/snippets) for more detailed usage examples.
+As of version 5.x, the Snippets use `ozdemirburak/iris` for color manipulation.

+- csssweet.convert: Convert color values to different formats.
+- csssweet.lighten: Lighten or darken a color value, in a variety of formats.
+- csssweet.modval: Modifies the numeric value in a string.
+- csssweet.prefix: Naively adds vendor prefixes to a string.
+- csssweet.saturate: Saturate or desaturate a color value.

 ## Potentially Breaking Changes (especially when upgrading from version 1.x)
 The utmost care has been taken to ensure that upgrades of cssSweet are as safe as possible.
 However, there are a few scenarios that could potentially break an existing site, especially when you upgrade cssSweet from version 1 to version 2+.
 Hopefully the following points will help you avoid those: